saarthak10/spring-intermediate/README.md

 # spring-intermediate
-Creating a command line application covering the basics of Hibernate/JPA
+Creating a Spring Command Line Application covering the basics of Hibernate/JPA.